pachyderm/docs/content/latest/how-tos/jupyterlab-extension/user-guide.md

 At the bottom of the **Mounted Repositories** tab, you'll find the file browser.

-- Mounted repositories are nested within the root `/pfs` (Pachyderm's File System)
+- Mounted repositories are nested within the root `/pfs` (MLDM's File System)
 - These repositories are **read-only**
 - Mounted repositories have a `/` glob pattern applied to their directories and files
 - Files only downloaded locally when you access them (saving you time)